jlab-hep/localdb-docs/docs/create_admin.md

 For checking the setting of Local DB: /etc/mongod.conf
 ```

+!!!
+Note
     This script just creates the account, not change the setting of MongoDB.<br>

+!!!
+Recommend
+    You can improve the security of data access by locking the Local DB.<br>
-If you want to lock MongoDB of Local DB, set `security.authorization: enabled` in `/etc/mongod.conf` and restart mongod service.
+    If you want to lock Local DB, set `security.authorization: enabled` in `etc/mongod.conf` and restart mongod instance.<br>
+    See the [MongoDB documentation](https://docs.mongodb.com/manual/tutorial/enable-authentication/) to get more detail.

 ### Additional options